-- Must provide a resumé outlining work and volunteer experience since full-time attendance at school
+- Resume outlining work and volunteer experience since full-time attendance at school) and/ or

 2.3 Learning skills

-Student success in college depends as much on well-developed learning skills and attitudes as on prior academic achievement.
-While achievement is of major importance in the admissions process, other skills such as being able to work independently, participating on a team, being well-organized, developing good work habits, and showing initiative, are those that result in the greatest success in college.
+While academic achievement is of major importance in the admissions process, other skills such as being able to work independently, participating on a team, being well-organized, developing good work habits, and showing initiative, are those that result in the greatest success in college.
 By contrast, students lacking these skills are less likely to become well-integrated into college programs and are more likely to leave without completion.
-Applicants should therefore develop these skills and attitudes before beginning their college programs.
+Applicants are encouraged to develop these skills and attitudes before beginning their college programs.

 2.4 College preparatory programs/academic and career preparation

-Applicants who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) providing that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary certificate programs).
-Note: To meet the grade 12 C level math requirement the ACE Math AACE1003 does not qualify.
+Applicants, who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading, are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) provided that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary programs).

 2.5 English language proficiency